 Does the phrase “submitting a guest post” evoke terror in your bones?
 Are you beside yourself when you think about putting yourself out there to be assessed and potentially rejected by another?

-If you don’t know where to start, the website, Beyond Your Blog, has a wealth of information about places to submit guest posts and articles, both paid and unpaid.
+If you don’t know where to start, the website, Beyond Your Blog, has a wealth of information about places to a submit guest post or article, both paid and unpaid.
 One resource includes a compilation list of 1,129 Places that Pay for Your Writing!

-If you’re a Christian woman, here’s a list I compiled of places to submit guest posts:
+If you’re a Christian woman, here’s a list I compiled of places where you can submit a guest post:

 Those with known paying opportunities at the time of publication have been indicated.